Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/firebolt.md

 - **Account**
 - **Engine**

-Hero Pixel automatically picks an approach depending on the given configuration - if S3 configuration is present, Hero Pixel will use the S3 strategy.
+HeroPixelautomatically picks an approach depending on the given configuration - if S3 configuration is present, HeroPixelwill use the S3 strategy.

 For S3 strategy: